jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-4.md

-+++
+---
+heading: Chapter 4
-title=  "How Liberty was lost"
+title: "How Liberty was lost"
-# heading=  "Chapter 4 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
-date=  2015-09-27
+date: 2015-09-26
-author=  "Adam Smith"
+author: "Adam Smith"
+icon: /icons/smith.png
-image=  "/covers/lectures.jpg"
+image: "/covers/lectures.jpg"
-description=  "When a country arrives at a certain degree of refinement, it becomes less fit for war" linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-3" linkbtext=  "Chapter 3" linkf=  "/research/smith/jurisprudence/part-1/section-1/chapter-5" linkftext=  "Chapter 5"
+description: "When a country arrives at a certain degree of refinement, it becomes less fit for war"
-+++
+---

-We have shown=
+We have shown:
 - how republics arose, and
 - how they again became democratic.

-We next show how=
+We next show how:
 - this liberty was lost, and
 - how monarchy was introduced.

-The republics mentioned must either=
+The republics mentioned must either:
 - confine themselves within their ancient boundaries, or
 - enlarge their territory by conquest.